Thomas Blatt: Escape from Sobibór

+Work in the communist security service

+In his biography, he stated that in 1944, he joined the NKVD.
+Then, from 1945, he worked at the Polish Ministry of Public Security in Gliwice.
+In 1947-48, he studied at the Central School of Political Officers in Lodz, after which he continued working in the Ministry of Public Security.

 Emigration

-In 1957, Blatt emigrated from Stalinist Poland to Israel and in 1958 settled in the United States.
+In 1957, Blatt emigrated from Poland to Israel and in 1958 settled in the United States.
 In the late 1970s and 1980s, he worked for Richard Rashke, an American journalist and author who wrote the Escape from Sobibor first published in 1982.
 Blatt was commissioned by Rashke to help him locate and interview Sobibór survivors for the story of the revolt.

 Blatt also did his own research.
 In 1983, he interviewed Karl Frenzel after his release from prison, a Nazi German who had been third in command at Sobibór.
 Frenzel, convicted at trial and sentenced to life in prison for his actions at the camp, was released on appeal after serving 16 years.
 Blatt later claimed that his interview was the first one after World War II in which an extermination camp survivor spoke face-to-face with a camp functionary.

 The 1983 book by Rashke was adapted into the award-winning 1987 television film, Escape from Sobibor.
 It portrayed the events leading up to, and including the uprising in Sobibór.
 Blatt served as a technical adviser on the film.
 The revolt leaders Leon Feldhendler and Alexander Pechersky, as well as other camp prisoners including Blatt were played by actors.
 The film was directed by Jack Gold and shot in Yugoslavia.

 Blatt wrote two books about Sobibór.
 His first mémoire, From The Ashes of Sobibor (1997), is about his life before the war and the German occupation of Izbica leading up to the deportation of his family to the Sobibór death camp.
 His second mémoire titled Sobibor: the forgotten revolt (1998) also based on his own experience and supplementary research, and written with the help of his son Leon Blatt, describes the story of the prisoner revolt of October 14, 1943, as remembered by Alexander Pechersky and others.
 The book material was used as the source for his personal website by the same name.

 Blatt lived in Santa Barbara, California.
+In the 2005 BBC documentary Auschwitz: The Nazis and 'The Final Solution', Blatt claimed that he returned to his old home to find that it, like so many former Jewish residences, had been taken over.
+He visited the home again several years later, only to find that the new owner had essentially destroyed the home, apparently assuming that Blatt's first visit was to reclaim hidden treasure.

-He died at his home on October 31, 2015, at the age of 88.
+Blatt died at his home on October 31, 2015, at the age of 88.